-The Survivor Advocacy Program (SAP) seeks to provide support and advocacy services to student survivors of of sexual assault, dating/domestic violence, and stalking.
-We work to increase survivors’ access to support and resources through trauma informed advocacy and empowerment.
+The Survivor Advocacy Program's (SAP) mission is to provide confidential support and advocacy services to student survivors of sexual assault, dating/domestic violence, and stalking.
+We work to increase student survivors' access to support and resources through trauma informed advocacy and empowerment.

 SAP is staffed by two full-time, licensed independent social workers; a director of the program and a survivor advocate/case manager.
 Click

 to meet our staff.
 The program is part of the Division of Student Affairs and reports directly to the Dean of Student’s office.